wp-plugins/wpgraphicstudio/readme.txt

 1. Upload `wp-graphic-studio folder` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Be sure the pages generated for the plugin Create Graphic, Graphic Gallery, Belcher Boxes, Web Boxes, Buttons, CTA Boxes, Headlines are set to use your themes full width template page.
+3. Be sure the pages generated for the plugin Members Area, Belcher Boxes, Web Boxes, Buttons, CTA Boxes, Headlines are set to use your themes full width template page.
-4. Add only the Create Graphic and Graphic Gallery pages to your main navigation menu.
+4. Add only the Members Area page to your main navigation menu.
 5. Go to www.yoursite.com/create-graphic/ to start creating and generating graphics.

 == Frequently Asked Questions ==